savitore/Tenant-Finder/README.md

 There will be a separate section in the app where users can add their property for rent.
 There is also a search bar through which users can search the properties.
 There is also an option of Signing out of the app.
-I have completed Frontend of User Profile and Liked Properties.
 For add properties option, user is also able to upload the property image.

 TechStack:
 1)Android Studio